10 Cool Tents To Inspire Your Next Camping Trip

 3. Tree Tent

-Camping will become very comfortable in one of these Tree Tents.
+Camping will be very comfortable in one of these Tree Tents.
 The round structure of this “tent” allows for accommodation of two adults easily and features a green ash wood frame with an aluminium subframe that is covered in a 100% cotton canvas.

 However, and this is where it gets good, there are options to add a wood stove, water and solar power for electricity as well as 100% thermal wool liners for comfort in any temperature.
 Plus, the furniture for the “tent” includes chairs that convert into beds, a sink and a centre table.